-In the 2019-2020 season, Ms. Moore returns to Houston Grand Opera for her role debut as Amneris in Aida under Music Director Patrick Summers, and makes her role and house debut as the Foreign Princess in Rusalka at Cincinnati Opera.
-She will join the roster of the Metropolitan Opera, covering her signature role of Senta in a new production of Der fliegende Holländer.
-She was additionally scheduled to return to Seattle Opera as Santuzza in Cavalleria Rusticana, and to reprise the roles of Salome at Bard College and Donna Elvira in Don Giovanni at Opera Naples, In concert, she sang Mahler’s Das klagende Lied in her debut with the Houston Symphony, under the baton of Music Director Andrés Orozco-Estrada, and was scheduled to perform Vaughan-Williams’ Sea Symphony under Music Director Carlos Kalmar and a solo recital at Lawrence University.Read more
+In the 2019-2020 season, Ms. Moore returned to Houston Grand Opera for a last-minute role debut as Amneris in Aida under Music Director Patrick Summers, and joined the roster of the Metropolitan Opera to cover her signature role of Senta in a new production of Der fliegende Holländer.
+She was additionally scheduled to return to Seattle Opera as Santuzza in Cavalleria Rusticana, and to reprise the roles of Salome at Bard College and Donna Elvira in Don Giovanni at Opera Naples, In concert, she sang Mahler’s Das klagende Lied in her debut with the Houston Symphony, under the baton of Music Director Andrés Orozco-Estrada, and was scheduled to perform Vaughan-Williams’ Sea Symphony with the Oregon Symphony under Music Director Carlos Kalmar and a solo recital at Lawrence University in Appleton, Wisconsin.